Trump ratchets up criticism of China over coronavirus

 Trump, in his opening statement, described what he termed America’s “war against the Chinese virus.”

-A reporter asked him whether it was wrong and potentially harmful to Asian-Americans to give the disease that name as well for an unnamed White House official to have privately termed it the “kung flu,” which has been widely condemned as racist.
+A reporter asked him whether it was wrong and potentially harmful to Asian-Americans to give the disease that name as well for an unnamed White House official to have privately termed it the “kung flu”.

 “No, not at all.
 Not at all.
 I think they probably would agree with it 100 percent,” Trump said.
 “It comes from China, there’s nothing not to agree.”

 Trump noted that some Chinese officials had tried to blame the virus on the U.S. military, saying “that can’t happen, it’s not going to happen.”
-A senior State Department official condemned as “irresponsible” the Chinese accusation, made last week by a foreign ministry spokesman who provided no evidence,

-Trump’s words contrasted sharply with his praise last week for Chinese President Xi Jinping and China’s data sharing about the disease.
+Trump’s words contrasted sharply with his praise for Chinese President Xi Jinping last week and for China’s data sharing about the disease.

 Though Trump did not single out Xi for direct criticism, he said the Chinese government could have given “a lot earlier notice” about the virus.